 Grass Bag Size: 29 Litre

-For our top choice we have Flymo.
-They are one of the best brands where it comes to compact lawnmowers and they have a huge range of options.
+For our top choice, we have Flymo.
+They are one of the best brands when it comes to compact lawnmowers and they have a huge range of options.
 If you can stretch your budget over £100 I would recommend checking out the Flymo Speedi-mo 360c but as we are sticking to budget options let’s crack on with the Easimo!

-It’s a corded electric model with the standard 10 metre cable length.
-This model has a 32 cm cutting width so can handle a medium lawn.
-For an electric model, it’s pretty powerful at 1400watts so wont be defeated by a thick lawn.
+It’s a corded electric model with the standard 10-metre cable length.
+This model has a 32 cm cutting width so can handle a medium sized lawn.
+For an electric model, it’s pretty powerful at 1400watts so won’t be defeated by a thick lawn.

-The 29 litre grass box holds more than enough to manage a small lawn and the mower compacts the grass as it cuts so the bag won’t need emptying very frequently.
+The 29-litre grass box capacity holds more than enough to manage a small lawn and the mower compacts the grass as it cuts so the bag won’t need emptying very frequently.

-It has a adjustable cutting height (20-60mm) so you can set it to the right level for your lawn any time of year.
+It has an adjustable cutting height (20-60mm) so you can set it to the right level for your lawn any time of year.

-Overall this is a powerful, user friendly mower and can be used with an extension cable for larger gardens.
-It’s a really great design and that’s what has resulted in it stealing the top spot for our budget mower.
+Overall this is a powerful, user-friendly mower and can be used with an extension cable for larger gardens.
+It’s a great design and that’s what has resulted in it stealing the top spot for our budget mower.